ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

   <img src="https://github.com/ByronKrauskopf/Group_3_Final_Project/blob/main/Resources/cosine_coeff.PNG" alt="cosine_coeff">
 </div>

 **3. Pearson Similarity (ρ):** Similarity is the Pearson coefficient between two vectors.
-The coefficient is the **product-momment** correlation coefficient and measures the linear correlation between two sets of data.
-Shown in the equation below, the coefficient is the ratio of the covariance of the two variables and the product of their standard deviations; the results are normalaize and will be a value between -1 and 1, with 1 being a perfect correlation.
+The coefficient is the **product-moment** correlation coefficient and measures the linear correlation between two sets of data.
+Shown in the equation below, the coefficient is the ratio of the covariance of the two variables and the product of their standard deviations; the results are normalize  and will be a value between -1 and 1, with 1 being a perfect correlation.

 <div align="center">
   <img src="https://github.com/ByronKrauskopf/Group_3_Final_Project/blob/main/Resources/pearson-similarity.png" alt="pearson_coeff">